google/ExoPlayer/demos/README.md

 ## From Android Studio ##

-- File -> New -> Import Project -> Specify the root ExoPlayer folder
+- File -> New -> Import Project -> Specify the root ExoPlayer folder.
-- Choose the demo from the run configuration dropdown list
+- Choose the demo from the run configuration dropdown list.
-- Click Run
+- Click Run.

 ## Using gradle from the command line ##

-- Open a Terminal window at the root ExoPlayer folder
+- Open a Terminal window at the root ExoPlayer folder.
 - Run `./gradlew projects` to show all projects.
 Demo projects start with `demo`.
 - Run `./gradlew :<demo name>:tasks` to view the list of available tasks for the demo project.
 Choose an install option from the `Install tasks` section.